Christian Peacemaker hostage crisis: Military action & recovery of surviving hostages

-Following their kidnapping; Task Force Knight – the British special forces task force in Iraq – initiated Operation Lightwater; spearheaded by B squadron, 22nd SAS Regiment, the aim of which was to find and recover the hostages; a small team of JTF2 (the equivalent Canadian Tier 1 special forces unit) and Canadian intelligence experts joined the task force for the operation; the United States provided technical intelligence to the operation.
+Following their kidnapping; Task Force Knight – the British special forces task force in Iraq – initiated Operation Lightwater; spearheaded by B squadron, 22nd SAS Regiment, the aim of which was to find and recover the hostages; a small team of JTF2 (the equivalent Canadian unit) and Canadian intelligence experts joined the task force for the operation; the United States provided technical intelligence to the operation.
 The Task Force prioritised Operation Lightwater over its new operations under JSOC against AQI and other terrorists and insurgents in Iraq.
 Operation Lightwater involved raiding houses and arresting suspects almost every day and night-with the main purpose of gathering intelligence; intelligence sources and materials seized in the raids revealed more about the terrorist group the kidnappers belonged to and when exploited (particularly of mobile phone sources), resulted in further raids.
 The total number of building raids amounted to 50, 44 of them being by British special forces including a total detained 47 people, only 4 of the raids were classed as 'dry holes' – places that were not productive of any useful information, the operation was instrumental in finding the hostages.

 In the early hours of 23 March 2006, as part of Operation Lightwater, the SAS carried out Operation Ney 3: their target was a house in Mishahda, 20 miles northwest of Baghdad, they found two men they were looking for, whom revealed under pressure during interrogation/tactical questioning the location of the hostages in western Baghdad.
 Wary of an ambush, the SAS telephoned the kidnappers moments before the SAS assault on the house and were warned to the kidnappers to leave their location.
 At 0800, B squadron SAS stormed the house, finding the kidnappers had abandoned the building and freed the hostages, the hostages were ushered into a waiting Bradley IFV and the SAS exfilled in their Humvees.

 The Times reported that the SAS were supported by 'Task Force Maroon', a support unit made up of British paratroopers and marines.
 Other sources include the Royal Canadian Mounted Police in the effort to free the hostages.

 The three surviving hostages were in good medical condition.
 While captive, they had been allowed to exercise and Kember had received medication he needs.

 It was reported that the CPT had not cooperated with the SAS officials who coordinated the operation to recover the hostages.
 CPT co-director Doug Pritchard stated that they did not want a "military raid" to occur and preferred to work with diplomats.